 Agile Project Management

-The development of dlrcoco.ie is representative for the Agile methodology that we employ within our team to design and build comprehensive and user centred solutions.
+The development of dlrcoco.ie is representative of the Agile methodology that we employ within our team to design and build comprehensive and user-centred solutions.
 The project had a dedicated, multidisciplinary team of researchers, designers, developers and a scrum master, that worked together with the County Council web team.

 Adopting the Agile methodology for the design & build of this project allowed our team to quickly develop solutions, iterate and adjust the implementation as requirements evolved, and new information was gathered throughout the project.
 The entire project team was involved in all stages of project development, from research and discovery to development, QA and delivery.

 Impact and Results